 - 1. Xpro Global Limited; and - 2.
 Xpro Global Pte.
-Ltd.
+Ltd. (till 8 February 2021)

-Annexure 2 to the Independent Auditor's Report of even date to the members of Xpro India Limited on the consolidated financial statements for the year ended March 31, 2020
+Annexure 2 to the Independent Auditor's Report of even date to the members of Xpro India Limited on the consolidated financial statements for the year ended 31 March 2021